Skip to content

 • wage subsidies

-• policies that support Indigenous skills required for available jobs (Gray & Hunter 2016; Gray et al. 2012).
+• policies that support First Nations people to develop skills required for available jobs (Gray & Hunter 2016; Gray et al. 2012).

 Although increasing employment can address economic disadvantage, conventional measures of employment ignore the positive wellbeing aspects of cultural engagement.
 Reporting frameworks should recognise that different cultures may have different constructs of employment and work (Carson et al. 2007; Dockery 2010).